 If the delivery is delayed, there will be a note “Arriving Late” next to the most recent update.
 There is nothing to do in this case, just wait.
 If you have questions about your package, you can talk to your mail delivery person or a clerk at any post office.
-In some cases, packages can travel for a few days before they get scanned at a sorting center or your local post office and show a "pre-transit" status.
+In some cases, a package can travel for a few days and show "pre-transit" status before it is scanned at a sorting center or your local post office.
 This does not mean that the package is not moving.
-Keep in mind, mail status is not updated on weekends.
+Keep in mind, mail status is not updated on weekends and federal holidays.

 I placed my order from another country and my package has not been scanned in two weeks.
 Is it lost?

 No. International mail gets scanned when it leaves the US and then, after it travels to your country, it gets scanned again at a sorting center or your local post office.
 The gap between these two scans can be around two weeks (sometimes a bit longer, depending on your location).

 Looks like my package is lost.
 What should I do?

 Please contact the shop with your order information and tracking number.
 If your order is lost, it can be refunded or resent.